aiden-richard/minecraft-server/README.md

 Oh, well.

 ### Option Two: Proxy Server
 I remembered I had my student benefits from Github and redeemed my $200 credit on Digital Ocean.
 I spun up a droplet on the cheapest server, starting at $4 per month.
 This got me 512 MB of RAM, 1 vCPU, and a whopping 10 GB SSD.
-Oh, and a static ip which is nice.
+Oh, and a static IP which is nice.

 This beast is going to be our proxy server that mc.pointtomyserver.xyz will resolve to.
 The set up process was fairly simple for this machine.